-Often seen as the natural heir to Tony Hancock, specifically his blend of grumpy misanthropy and razor-sharp wit, Paul Merton’s long-running stint as team captain on the satirical news quiz Have I Got News For You (BBC, 1990-) has seen him maintain an unusually consistent level of fame for a stand-up comedian and occasional comic actor, despite well-documented personal troubles including ill health and a mental breakdown.
+Paul Merton is often seen as the natural heir to Tony Hancock; specifically his blend of grumpy misanthropy and razor sharp wit.
+His long running stint as team captain on the satirical news quiz Have I Got News For You; has seen him maintain an unusually consistent level of fame for a stand up comedian and occasional comic actor.
+Despite well documented personal troubles including ill health and a mental breakdown.

 He also proved his credentials as a comedy writer by contributing to Alias Smith & Jones (BBC, 1984).
-He joined the Comedy Store Players in 1985, and pursued his stand-up career at various Edinburgh festivals before taking part in the BBC Radio 4 improvisation series Whose Line Is It Anyway?
+He joined the Comedy Store Players in 1985, and pursued his stand-up career at various Edinburgh festivals; before taking part in the BBC Radio 4 improvisation series Whose Line Is It Anyway?
 (1987).
-This proved a natural medium for his brand of quick-witted and spontaneous wit, and when it transferred to Channel 4 in 1988, Merton was one of the most regular and popular performers.
+This proved a natural medium for his brand of quick-witted and spontaneous wit; and when it transferred to Channel 4 in 1988, Merton was one of the most regular and popular performers.

-Aside from a short break that Merton took in 1996 (the programme visibly suffered from his absence), HIGNFY continued in this vein until 2002, when Deayton was embroiled in a scandal involving drugs and prostitutes, and subsequently sacked – though not before Merton had publicly denounced his behaviour, as well as wearing a T-shirt emblazoned with the now-notorious News of the World front page about Deayton.
-Many were surprised that the programme continued, though the initially temporary formula whereby Hislop and Merton were partnered by a series of celebrity guest presenters, proved so invigorating that it became permanent.
-Merton was nominated for many BAFTA awards for the programme, eventually winning one for Best Entertainment Performance in 2003.
+Aside from a short break that Merton took in 1996 (the programme visibly suffered from his absence).
+HIGNFY continued in this vein until 2002, when Deayton was embroiled in a scandal involving drugs and prostitutes; and subsequently sacked – though not before Merton had publicly denounced his behaviour.
+As well as wearing a T-shirt emblazoned with the now-notorious News of the World front page about Deayton.
+Many were surprised that the programme continued, though the initially temporary formula; whereby Hislop and Merton were partnered by a series of celebrity guest presenters, proved so invigorating that it became permanent.
+Merton was nominated for many BAFTA awards for the programme; eventually winning one for Best Entertainment Performance in 2003.

-He appeared as a regular contestant on the Radio 4 improvisation series Just A Minute, placing himself in a very English comic tradition that had extended back to the days of Derek Nimmo and Kenneth Williams.
-He also collaborated with such figures as Clive Anderson and Julian Clary, appearing in the latter’s sitcom Terry and Julian (Channel 4, 1992).
+He appeared as a regular contestant on the Radio 4 improvisation series Just A Minute; placing himself in a very English comic tradition that had extended back to the days of Derek Nimmo and Kenneth Williams.
+He also collaborated with such figures as Clive Anderson and Julian Clary; appearing in the latter’s sitcom Terry and Julian (Channel 4, 1992).

 He made his connection with Hancock explicit when he starred in the series Paul Merton in Galton and Simpson’s… (ITV, 1996), which resurrected Ray Galton and Alan Simpson’s Hancock scripts with Merton in the lead.
 However, the critical consensus was that the new series added little to the original comedies.
-His curmudgeonly persona and barbed wit was put to far better use when he took over from Nick Hancock as host of Room 101 (BBC, 1999-), interviewing an assortment of guests about their various dislikes.
-He made his directorial debut with the black comedy short The Suicidal Dog (BBC, 2000), which he co-wrote and contributed an uncredited vocal cameo.
+His curmudgeonly persona and barbed wit was put to far better use; when he took over from Nick Hancock as host of Room 101 (BBC, 1999-).
+Interviewing an assortment of guests about their various dislikes.
+He made his directorial debut with the black comedy short The Suicidal Dog (BBC, 2000); which he co-wrote and contributed an uncredited vocal cameo.

-Over the past few years, Merton has regular participanted in a series of light-hearted television pantomimes, including Aladdin (ITV, 2000) and Dick Whittington (ITV, 2002).
-His other acting performances tend to be brief cameos and knowing guest appearances, including an episode of One Foot In The Grave (BBC, 2000), although he also voiced the character Dr Dogg in the surreal animation series Rex The Runt (BBC, 1998-2001).
+Over the past few years, Merton has regular participated in a series of light-hearted television pantomimes; including Aladdin (ITV, 2000) and Dick Whittington (ITV, 2002).
+His other acting performances tend to be brief cameos and knowing guest appearances; including an episode of One Foot In The Grave (BBC, 2000).
+Although he also voiced the character Dr Dogg in the surreal animation series Rex The Runt (BBC, 1998-2001).

-Book Paul Merton today!
+Book Paul Merton Today

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.